Page speed has been a ranking factor for several years now and is only becoming more important for your site’s organic performance.

-What started as another metric to determine how quickly a person will see the content they've requested has turned into a massive indicator of the site's overall user experience.
+What started as another metric to determine how quickly a person will see the content they've requested has turned into a core indicator of the site's overall user experience.

 Pages that load faster deliver content quicker, and in that, satisfy the user's needs quicker.